yst138451/10ff-realtime-counters/README.md

 ![Screenshot 1](/src/assets/images/scrshot_01.png "Showing WPM counter at top right corner.")

-Results might not be in perfect sync since we're calculating the scores client-side while the end result, server-side; but it's usually only a few CPMs off.
-It should still be reliable in giving you a quick heads-up on your possible achievement during the test.
+Results might not be in perfect sync since we're calculating the scores client-side while the final result, server-side; but it's usually only a few CPMs off, thus should still be reliable in giving you a quick heads-up on your potential achievement during the test.

-## 🌟 Features
+## 💠 Features
 - Realtime WPM counter (for sure).
 - Beer-filling-up progress bar.
     **Note**: Click on the default countdown timer to show/hide it and type on with this!